JannatBorna/university_management_core_service_SQL/tasks/module-36-task.md

 ## 2. Intrgrate get data by id, filter data, update and delete functionalities in the following modules

-    * Building (get data by id, update and delete data)
+    * Building (get data by id, update and delete data) --
-    * Room (Filter data, get data by id, update and delete)
+    * Room (Filter data, get data by id, update and delete)--
-    * Course (Filter data, get data by id, update and delete)
+    * Course (Filter data, get data by id, update and delete)-- delete done,

 ### 3. Add Zod validations in the following modules